sreesh2411/Web-Scraping/README.md

 ## BeautifulSoup + Selenium
-We combine BeautifulSoup and Selenium both to extract data from Flipkart and get the Laptops with buyback guarantee.<br/>
+We combine BeautifulSoup and Selenium both to extract data from Flipkart and get the Laptops with buyback guarantee and their prices and store them in a pandas dataframe called products.csv.<br/>
 Link: https://www.flipkart.com/laptops/laptops~buyback-guarantee-on-laptops-/pr?sid=6bo%2Cb5g

 ## Resources: